Here’s how to boost your image SEO, even if you’re using stock photos.

-Visual searches are quickly becoming the most sought after way for consumers to find what they’re looking for.
-Whether you’re selling on Amazon, hope to engage the Pinterest crowd, or want your site to be accessed by the millions that use google image search for their results.
-According to 2018 Jumpshot data, over 20% of searches on google are done via image search alone.
-It’s likely that this number will only continue to increase in coming years.
+Visual searches are quickly becoming the most sought-after way for consumers to find what they’re looking for.
+Whether you’re selling on Amazon, hope to engage the Pinterest crowd, or want your site to be accessed by the millions that use Google image search for their results.
+According to 2018 Jumpshot data, over 20% of searches on Google are done via image search alone.
+It’s likely that this number will only continue to increase in the coming years.
 So how do you get an image to rank on a search engine?
 Well, for starters, don’t worry about your images.

 Image SEO: The Blind Leading the Blind

 While it’s important to have good-quality images that are relevant to what you’re talking about, they’re not what is actually most important from an SEO perspective.
 A little confusing right?

 When trying to understand SEO from a ground-up perspective, especially as someone who might be newer to the concept; or as someone hoping to secure top Google results on their own, SEO can often feel confusing at the least.
 Digging through page after page of techniques and tips generally results in a myriad of open tabs- as you attempt to navigate industry-specific jargon and convoluted instructions.